Bell Inequality in the Holographic EPR Pair: Bell Inequality in Quantum Theories

 which is a linear combination of crossed expectation values of the measurements.

 In a local theory with hidden variables, the formula is bounded by the Bell inequality $|\langle C_s \rangle | \leq 2$.
-While in quantum mechanics, this inequality can be violated, with a higher bound $|\langle C_s \rangle |\leq 2\sqrt{2}$ \cite{Cirelson} (see also \cite{Maldacena:2015bha}).
+While in quantum mechanics, this inequality can be violated, with a higher bound $|\langle C_s \rangle |\leq 2\sqrt{2}$ \cite{Cirelson} (see also \cite{Maldacena:2015bha} for the cosmological case).
 For example, if we choose the entanglement state of a spin singlet

 and take the measurements along the $(x,y)$ plane, i.e. $n_A=(\cos\theta_A, \sin\theta_A, 0)$ etc., it is straightforward to show

 Here $\cos\theta_{A B} = \vec{n}_A \dt \vec{n}_B$ depends on the relative angle of the measurements.
 And from \eqref{eCHSH} we have